SAP-samples/teched2021-DAT161/exercises/dd2/README.md

 - `DHAPE_CREATE_OPER_BADI_IMPL`: Create and configure a BAdI implementation

 After running these two reports, the generated implementation class can be adapted as needed.<br>
 Here is a step-by-step guideline for creating a custom ABAP Operator.
-In the specific use case below, the ABAP Operator in S/4HANA should receive a string from a Pipeline ABAP Operator in Data Intelligence, reverses the string, and sends it back to the Pipeline ABAP Operator in Data Intelligence.
+In the specific use case below, the ABAP Operator in S/4HANA should receive a input table or CDS View name and send back the record count of the given object to the Pipeline ABAP Operator in Data Intelligence.

 1. Logon to the SAP GUI of your conneted S/4HANA system and run transaction `DHAPE` (ABAP Editor), enter `DHAPE_CREATE_OPERATOR_CLASS` and ***Execute*** (![](images/Execute.JPG) or ***F8***) this report.<br><br>
 ![](images/dd2-002a.JPG)<br>